verbb/formie/docs/theming/overview.md

 # Overview

-While Formie aims to make rendering forms simple, it is just as important to be able to customize that output so it fits the rest of your site.
+While Formie aims to make rendering forms simple, it is just as important to be able to customise that output so it fits the rest of your site.

 Formie gives you a few different ways to do that.
 Start with the lightest option that gives you enough control.